gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 to be added as Causes.

-This specification describes some of the Causes whilst the Cipher Specification MAY add further Causes related to the related Protection Engine.
+This specification describes some of the Causes whilst the Protection Engine Specification MAY add further Causes related to the related Protection Engine.

 When detecting an error, SCTP will send an ABORT chunk followed